 Advisor: Kathleen Keough

-Meetings: Mondays in the Wellness Center Conference Room C427
+Meetings: Mondays from 12pm - 12:50pm in the Wellness Center Conference Room C427

 To plan and organize cultural, social and recreational activities to enhance the student experience.
 This group is open to all students interested in planning and implementing campus events.